 PSI CHI and Psychology Club

-- Submit your transcript to the Psychology Department office, 211 Rockwell Hall
+Submit your transcript to the Department of Psychology office (unofficial transcripts are accepted), 211 Rockwell Hall or email@example.com.

 PSYCHOLOGY CLUB AND PSI CHI

 The Psychology Club is an active organization that helps students cultivate their psychological interests and knowledge.
 Club activities include experiential workshops, guest speakers, conference trips, film discussions, topical symposia, research and volunteer opportunities, and graduate school preparation.
 There are no requirements for participating in Psychology Club.
 All students, including non-psychology majors, are welcome.

 Students are also invited to participate in Psi Chi, the National Honor Society in Psychology.
 Requirements for membership are as follows:

 - Completion of at least 3 semesters of university coursework.